X-Scene: Large-Scale Driving Scene Generation with High Fidelity and Flexible Controllability: Introduction

-The main contributions of our work are summarized as follows: \begin{itemize}[align=right,itemindent=0em,labelsep=2pt,labelwidth=1em,leftmargin=*,itemsep=0em] \item We propose {\method}, a novel framework for large-scale 3D driving scene generation with multi-granular controllability, geometrical and visual fidelity, and consistent large-scale extrapolation, supporting a wide range of downstream applications. \item We design a flexible multi-granular control mechanism that synergistically combines high-level semantic guidance (LLM-enriched text prompts) with low-level geometric specifications (user-provided or text-driven layout), enabling scene creation tailored to diverse user needs. \item We present a unified generation and extrapolation pipeline that ensures robust geometric fidelity and photorealistic visual appearance, while also achieving seamless large-scale scene expansion by maintaining spatial and semantic coherence across extrapolated regions. \item Extensive experiments show {\method} achieves superior performance in generation quality and controllability, enabling diverse applications from data augmentation to driving simulation. \end{itemize}
+The main contributions of our work are summarized as follows: \begin{itemize}[align=right,itemindent=0em,labelsep=2pt,labelwidth=1em,leftmargin=*,itemsep=0em] \item We propose {\method}, a novel framework for large-scale 3D driving scene generation with multi-granular controllability, geometric and visual fidelity, and consistent large-scale extrapolation, supporting a wide range of downstream applications. \item We design a flexible multi-granular control mechanism that synergistically combines high-level semantic guidance (LLM-enriched text prompts) with low-level geometric specifications (user-provided or text-driven layout), enabling scene creation tailored to diverse user needs. \item We present a unified occupancy–image–video generation pipeline that achieves geometric fidelity, photorealistic appearance, and temporal coherence, enabling seamless large-scale scene expansion. \item Extensive experiments show {\method} achieves superior performance in generation quality and controllability, enabling diverse applications from data augmentation to driving simulation. \end{itemize}